alchemy-fr/Phraseanet-Docs/fr/Devel/API/V1/Route/Monitor/Task.rst

 Monitorer les tâches de Phraseanet
 ==================================

-À propos
+A propos
 --------

-  Returns all informations À propos a task
+  Returns all informations A propos a task

   .. code-block:: bash